 All through the course you will get continuous feedback as you progress.
 Moreover, the professor will respond to any questions you may have, promptly and directly.
-We are here to guide you and tech you as you so.
-But it is up to you to as for assistance when you need it!
+We are here to guide you and teach you as well.
+But it is up to you to ask for assistance when you need it!